-As the world changes and turns, so does home trends and designs.
+As the world changes and turns, so do home trends and designs.
 This is because people’s needs will also evolve as the demands of the world change in unexpected ways.
-Who knew that COVID-19 was going to happen and that we would have to stay home for the majority of 2020 and 2021?
-No one knows what will happen tomorrow, so homeowners need to be ready to make the necessary upgrades and adjustments if they want their property to increase in value and ensure that their homes can meet their day-to-day needs.
+Who knew COVID-19 would happen and we would have to stay home for most of 2020 and 2021?
+No one knows what will happen tomorrow, so homeowners must be ready to make the necessary upgrades and adjustments if they want their property to increase in value and ensure that their homes can meet their daily needs.

 Not all home additions are created equal.
 Here are the projects and installations that will add value to your residential property in 2022.